Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to capture a pre-authorized transaction in Standalone
+Use the information in this section to capture a pre-authorized transaction in Standalone

 mode.
 The capture request references the approved pre-authorization request.